OfficeDev/teams-toolkit/templates/scenarios/ts/link-unfurling/README.md

   1. Select `Launch Remote in Teams` or `Launch Remote in Outlook` from the launch configuration drop-down.
   1. Press the Play (green arrow) button to launch your app - now running remotely from Azure.

-- From TeamsFx CLI: execute `teamsfx preview --env dev` in your project directory to launch your application.
+- From TeamsFx CLI: execute `teamsfx preview --env dev    --m365-host <m365-host>` in your project directory to launch your application, where options for m365-host are `teams` or `outlook`.
 ## How to add link unfurling cache in Teams
 This template removes cache by default to provide convenience for debug.
 To add cache, remove following JSON part from adaptive card in `linkUnfurlingBot.ts`:
 ```ts